xb-16/VirtualR/README.md

 During the project, I used:
 - **[Lucide Icons](https://lucide.dev/guide/packages/lucide-react)** for the icons.
 - **Tailwind CSS** for responsive design, leveraging its utility classes to make the page fully responsive.
+- **[Framer Motion](https://motion.dev/docs/react-quick-start)** for Animation especially while scrolling on the page.

 This was a great learning experience, and I feel my skills have improved significantly.
 Special thanks to **@kushald** for the excellent tutorial!